jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 On our journey to improve our politics, here's the lessons we should take from the story of mixed-martial arts.

-Today, in the early 21st century, the middle-class has many systematic problems.
+Today, in the early 21st century, the middle-class has many systemic problems.
 Taxes get more confusing.
 School prepares students less for the job market.
 Insurance gets more expensive.
 And there are many more topics trending badly.

 We all want better for ourselves and our kids.
 People sellling their politics say they can improve the economy, and so the worst things get, the more sales these ideologues close.
 As a result, many people today think being "political" means supporting a single ideology of "red", "blue", "green" and so on.
-With the enthusiasm of a new product in hand, these newly political people back one ideology by donating time and money, buying books, following pundits, going to rallies, and...
+With the enthusiasm of a shiny new product in hand, these newly political people back one ideology by donating time and money, buying books, following pundits, going to rallies, and...

 We keep getting our asses kicked in our real lives.

 Like old martial artists who believed their chosen discipline was the single source of truth, the middle-class keeps losing because we believe in _one_ ideology and wrongfully think our jobs, paychecks, and happiness are governed by its rulebook.

-As our economy keeps getting worse, the more people buy into one ideology's storytelling.
-Once inside, people are stuck in a self-reinforcing spiral.
-Army ants have something similar when a group gets cut off form the main foraging party.
+As our economy keeps getting worse, the more people buy one ideology's storytelling.
+After the sale, they join those stuck in a self-reinforcing spiral.
+Army ants have something similar when a group gets cut off from the main foraging party.
 In isolation each ant follows the scent trail of the other ant.
-They go around in a circle until they all die of exhaustion.
+Without a rescue from another ant, those inside go around in a circle until they all die of exhaustion.

 Today's political ideologies are in a similar death spiral.
 Inside echo chambers, teachers, pundits, commentators sell their books, lectures, podcasts to people looking for answers.
-Just as it for ants, this spiral is hard to break out of beause each ideology is like old martial arts masters telling us stories how their techniques give automatic success.
-And when we continue to feel the pain of real life problems, we're told the other disciplines are not options because they break the ideological rulebook Or even worse, we're told we must attack other ideologies because the failing economy is _their_ fault.
+This spiral is hard to break out of because each ideology is persuasive that its techniques give automatic success.
+And when we continue to feel the pain of real life problems, we're told the other ideologies are not options because they break the ideological rulebook.
+Or even worse, we're told we must attack other ideologies because the failing economy is _their_ fault.

 The truth is, all political ideologies and their economic plans are incomplete.